Louis Brandeis: Supporting President Wilson

 Brandeis's positions on regulating large corporations and monopolies carried over into the presidential campaign of 1912.
 Democratic candidate Woodrow Wilson made it a central issue, part of the larger debate over the future of the economic system and the role of the national government.
 While the Progressive Party candidate, Theodore Roosevelt, felt that trusts were inevitable and should be regulated, Wilson and his party aimed to "destroy the trusts" by ending special privileges, such as protective tariffs and unfair business practices that made them possible.

 Although originally a La Follette Republican, Brandeis switched to the Democrats and urged his friends and associates to join him.
 The two men met for the first time at a private conference in New Jersey that August and spent three hours discussing economic issues.
 Brandeis left the meeting a "confirmed admirer" of Wilson, who he said was likely to make an "ideal president."
 Wilson thereafter began using the term "regulated competition," the concept that Brandeis had developed, and made it the essence of his program.
 In September, Wilson asked Brandeis to set forth explicitly how competition can be effectively regulated.

 Brandeis did so, and after Wilson's victory that November, he told Brandeis, "You were yourself a great part of the victory."
 Wilson considered nominating Brandeis first for Attorney General and later for Secretary of Commerce, but backed down after a loud outcry from corporate executives that Brandeis had earlier opposed in court battles.
 Wilson concluded that Brandeis was too controversial a figure to appoint to his cabinet.

 Nevertheless, during Wilson's first year as president, Brandeis was instrumental in shaping the new Federal Reserve Act.
 His arguments had been decisive in breaking deadlock on banking issues.
 Wilson endorsed Brandeis's proposals and those of Secretary of State William Jennings Bryan, both of whom felt that the banking system needed to be democratized and its currency issued and controlled by the government.
 They convinced Congress to enact the Federal Reserve Act in December 1913.

 In 1913, Brandeis wrote a series of articles for Harper's Weekly that suggested ways of curbing the power of large banks and money trusts.
+In one of those, "What Publicity Can Do", he authored the quote regarding governmental transparency for which he is best remembered, over a century later: "Sunlight is said to be the best of disinfectants."

 And in 1914 he published a book entitled Other People's Money and How the Bankers Use It.

 He also urged the Wilson administration to develop proposals for new antitrust legislation to give the Department of Justice the power to enforce antitrust laws, with Brandeis becoming one of the architects of the Federal Trade Commission.
 Brandeis also served as Wilson's chief economic adviser from 1912 until 1916.
 "Above all else," writes McCraw, "Brandeis exemplified the anti-bigness ethic without which there would have been no Sherman Act, no antitrust movement, and no Federal Trade Commission."